adrianpk/hermesone/docs/sample/site/content/root/page/about.md

 ## Current State

 Hermes is a work in progress.
 There are many tests to run and details to refine, but the foundation is set.

----

-*Thank you for choosing Hermes!*

----

-*This document was generated using Hermes.*